apache/jackrabbit-oak/oak-doc/src/site/markdown/nodestore/segment/tar.md

 - size of the graph adjacency list (4 bytes): number of bytes occupied by the graph adjacency list.

-- size of the vertex mapping table (4 bytes): number of bytes occupied by the vertex mapping table.
+- number of entries (4 bytes): how many adjacency lists are stored.

 - checksum (4 bytes): a CRC2 checksum of the content of the graph file.

 Immediately after the graph header, the graph adjacency list is stored.
-In the list, each vertex is represented by an integer.
-Each integer represents an index in the vertex mapping table.
-For each vertex stored in the adjacency list, the following information are written:
+The storage scheme used is the following:

-- the integer representing the current vertex.
+- UUID of the source segment.

-- zero or more integers for each vertex referenced by the current one.

-- a sentinel value representing the list of adjacent vertices (-1).
+- size of the adjacency list of the source segment.

-At the end, the vertex mapping table is stored.
-This table is just an ordered list of UUIDs.
-The integers used in the graph adjacency list can be used as index in the vertext mapping table to read the UUID of the corresponding segment.
-This is a space optimization.
-Since UUIDs can be repeated more than once in the adjacency list, it make sense to replace them with cheaper placeholders.
-A UUID is 128 bit long, while an integer just 4.
+- an unordered enumeration of UUIDs representing target segments referenced by the source segment.

 ## Index files

 The index file is an ordered list of references to the entries contained in the TAR file.
 The references are ordered by UUID and they point to the position in the file where the entry is stored.
-Like the graph file, even the index file is stored backwards.
+Like the graph file, the index file is also stored backwards.

 The index file is divided in two parts.
 The first is an index header, the second contains the real data about the index.

-The index data contains the following fields:
+The index header contains the following fields:

 - a magic number (4 bytes): identifies the beginning of an index file.

-- size fo the index (4 bytes): number of bytes occupied by the index data.
+- size for the index (4 bytes): number of bytes occupied by the index data.
 This size also contains padding bytes that are added to the index to make it align with the TAR block boundary.